ewanc26/website/content/blog/flying-in-the-bluesky.md

 ### Mastodon and its Toxicity

 Mastodon, for what it's worth, is a great platform!
-I admire and love what an European company can do in the tech world!
+I admire and love what a European company can do in the tech world!
 It has brilliant filtering and self-moderation tools.

 The userbase has, sadly, slowly, gnawed me down to the point that I just... can't deal with it anymore.
-A lot of the time, it's pleasent, but more and more I've seen toxicity drip its way into my feed.
+A lot of the time, it's pleasant, but more and more I've seen toxicity drip its way into my feed.

 Those on other Fediverse platforms have actually called this part of the Mastodon community the "Mastocels" (a portmanteau of "Mastodon" and ["Incel"](https://en.wikipedia.org/wiki/Incel)) and honestly, I can see why.